-We have been reviewing low fat fryers, also known as health fryers and jet fryers for several year now.
+We have been reviewing the best low fat fryers, also known as health fryers and the air fryer for several year now.
 These remarkable devices have proven to be very popular.
 This is not only due to the health benefits of frying with little or no oil but also the convenience of fast cooking with very little fuss, odour and mess to clean up.

 Deep fat fryers were an improvement on the original chip pan in terms of safety but still presented a fire hazard.
 The low fat fryer or air fryer removes this risk, making the kitchen a safer environment.
 The choice used to be Tefal versus Breville but things have progressed far beyond this with other suppliers entering the market such as Philips & Duronic etc.

 COMPARISON OF THE BEST AIR FRYERS AND LOW FAT FRYERS

 In our low fat fryer reviews we have used and reviewed all of the best air fryers and best low fat fryers on the market and compiled the following comparison chart.
 Simply click on the relative buttons in order to read our review or head straight on to find a great deal.
 If you are interested in Halogen Ovens, we have compiled a comparisons of halogen ovens section so you might want to check that out because although not strictly speaking low fat fryers, many halogen ovens do a great job at frying chips but with more versatility.
 If you are really unsure about whether you want a low fat fryer or halogen oven then read our straight-forward article which explains everything you need to know – Choosing a low fat fryer or halogen oven.